-In 2012, the Commission adopted a Single Market Governance Communication identifying a number of sectors with the most growth potential where both the Member States and the Commission must enhance efforts and commitments:
+In 2012, the Commission identified the single market sectors with the most growth potential, which require greater focus by Member States and the Commission: identifying a number of sectors with the most growth potential where both the Member States and the Commission must enhance efforts and commitments:

 - financial (intermediation) services